-We still don’t know enough about why some women experience multiple miscarriages.
-In addition, different hospitals have different standards of care for women who have had a miscarriage.
-For example, many couples will only be investigated after they have had 3 miscarriages.
-This system causes unimaginable, and unnecessary, pain for the women affected.
+Different hospitals have different standards of care for women who have had a miscarriage.
+For many couples, the cause of miscarriage will only be investigated after they have suffered three losses.
+This can cause unimaginable and unnecessary pain.

 Tommy’s wants this to change.
 We want to standardise care so that everyone receives the best possible support, no matter where they live.
 Instead of simply counting how many babies a woman has lost, we want an approach that will take many different risks into account.
-That way, we can try and say how likely a woman is to miscarry in the future, and if possible, stop it from happening.
+That way, we can say how likely it is that a woman will miscarry in the future and try to stop it from happening.

 What’s happening in this project?

 Our researchers are building Tommy’s Net, a database that holds pregnancy and outcomes information for many women treated at different hospitals and clinics, as well as current medical records from GP surgeries and details of subsequent pregnancies.
 Tommy’s Net will also store information from lots of different clinical trials, including those funded by Tommy’s.
 This will bring together a vast amount of data from different places to help researchers find out more about the women who are most at risk of miscarriage.

 So far, the team have collected data from over 1,300 women and 1,000 male partners who attended recurrent miscarriage clinics at hospitals in Coventry, Birmingham and London, which form the National Centre for Miscarriage Research.
 Our researchers found that around 7 in 10 of these women went on to have a live birth.
 Interestingly, the team found that some women attending the clinics struggled to conceive, and they now want to find out whether there are any characteristics – such as smoking, anxiety and reduced ovarian reserves – that make this more likely so that these women can get help with fertility as early as possible.